I was asked whether I still use just fact sheets, or whether I encourage the use of a textbook like OpenStax.

 True.
 And I desperately want to eliminate textbook learning.

 Textbooks are interesting and useful and fun to read for those who already have context.
-In history, where the vocabulary and general situations (kings, wars, human conflict and leadership, etc) it's easy to learn from a textbook.
+In history, where the vocabulary and general situations (kings, wars, human conflict and leadership, etc) are within people's experience or at least within their knowledge base, it's easy to learn from a textbook.
 Life science texts with outstanding diagrams can lead to good learning.
 Even language texts can be strong, especially if they include easily navigated glossaries and grammatical summary tables.

 Physics cannot be learned from a textbook, I don't think.
 Instead, students can learn facts from a fact sheet by rote.
 Then they can learn the skills of applying those facts to interesting situations, and experimental skills in lab, and how experiment connects to prediction... and finally, at the end of the year, students can go read a textbook successfully because they have the context for understanding.